 For 15 years, the Kichwa people of Sarayaku have sought justice for violations of their human rights made in the name of oil development.
-A July 2012 ruling could mark a bright new chapter in their story.
+A July 2012 ruling marked a bright new chapter in their story.

 Historic Ruling for Indigenous Rights